 Male construction worker consulting with a colleague on the construction site

 Although employees are generally entitled to overtime, employers often deny their rights and refuse to pay what is owed.
 One area in which this frequently occurs is the misclassification of an employee as an independent contractor.
 The bottom line is, just because you are labeled an independent contractor (instead of an employee) does not, itself, determine your eligibility for overtime.
-If you’ve been classified as an independent contractor and have questions about overtime, let the experienced attorneys of The Lore Law Firm assist.
+If you’ve been classified as an independent contractor and have questions about overtime for your job, let an experienced independent contractors overtime pay lawyer of The Lore Law Firm assist.

 Work 40+ Hours Per Week?